jennifer-spillane/sponge_evol_dynamics/dataset_workflow.md

 So, all of them have a bit of overlap, but we've excluded the overlap for the revigo analyses, so it will not affect the gains and losses that we are crafting the story around.

+#### Qualtifying GO terms for nodes in the sponge-first tree as well

+I need comparison numbers of GO terms for the nodes at the beginning of the sponge first tree, and I don't have them for the Metazoa node under that topology, or the Ctenophora+ParaHoxozoa node.
+I think I have all the right things interproscanned already, but I need to figure out what combination of things in the ctenofirst tree I need to do this correctly in the sponge first tree.

 #### Characterizing gains and losses at focal nodes (cteno first tree)

 I have put lists of GO terms for the Porifera node into revigo (http://revigo.irb.hr/) which eliminates duplicates and helps with listing and visualizing the terms.
 I put in the GO terms for Porifera gains, a different one for Porifera losses, and a third one for Porifera losses that also overlap with Porifera losses in the sponge-first tree.
 These are the losses that no one will be able to dispute, so they could be important.
 I'm not sure which of these GO terms I should look into first, so I am just going to take a couple of top hits from the gains to begin with, and trace them back to their orthogroups.
 That way we can make trees from the orthogroups and get a clear idea of what they are in a more specific way than the very general terms that GO stuff annotates with.